Initial symptoms/signs may include:

 MCADD (Genetics Home Reference)

-Excellent, detailed review aimed at patients and families from the National Library of Medicine's Genetics Home Reference site.
+Excellent, detailed review of MCADD for patients and families; sponsored by the U.S. National Library of Medicine.

 Fatty Oxidation Disorders (FOD) Family Support Group

 Information for families about fatty acid oxidation disorders, support groups, coping, finances, and links to other sites.